Greg Andres: Career

 Andres previously served as a Deputy Assistant Attorney General for the Criminal Division of the Department of Justice from 2010 to 2012, an Assistant United States Attorney for the Eastern District of New York, where he rose to be Chief of the Criminal Division, and a partner at Davis Polk & Wardwell.

-While at the Eastern District, Andres prosecuted numerous members of the Bonanno crime family, and was at least twice subject to assassination plots by family boss Vincent Basciano.
-In early January 2005, federal witness Joseph Massino, while serving time at Brooklyn Metropolitan Detention Center, twice recorded Basciano on a wire conspiring to kill Andres.
+While at the Eastern District, Andres prosecuted numerous members of the Bonanno crime family, and was subject to assassination plots by family boss Vincent Basciano.
 In August 2006, after Basciano had been transferred to Metropolitan Correctional Center, New York in Manhattan, a fellow inmate passed on a hit-list of five individuals authored by Basciano to federal authorities, including Andres, Eastern District Judge Nicholas Garaufis, and three mafia informants.

 While serving as Deputy Assistant Attorney General, Andres oversaw criminal fraud prosecutions and foreign bribery investigations under the Foreign Corrupt Practices Act.
 Among the prosecutions brought by Andres from this office is that of then billionaire and Antiguan knight Sir Allen Stanford, who was sentenced to 110 years in prison and forced to forfeit billions of dollars in assets in relation to his $8 billion Ponzi scheme.

 Andres was the 16th attorney hired by the Special Counsel's office when appointed by Mueller in August 2017.